malishav/OSCOAP/draft-selander-ace-object-security-05.md

 * the "external\_aad" includes:

-    * the two first bytes of the CoAP header in the unprotected message (including Version and Code) with Type and Token Length bits set to 0;
+    * the CoAP version number and Code of the message formatted as two bytes, see {{aad-enc-figure}}.
+This corresponds to the first two bytes of the CoAP header in the unprotected message with Type and Token Length bits set to 0 in the case of CoAP over UDP, but the same format is also used in case of CoAP over TCP;

     * The Algorithm from the security context used for the exchange;

-    * the plaintext request URI composed from the request scheme and Uri-\* options according to the method described in Section 6.5 of {{RFC7252}}, if the message is a CoAP request; and
+    * the plaintext request URI composed from the request scheme and Uri-\* options according to the method described in Section 6.5 of {{RFC7252}}, if the message is a CoAP request;

+    * the MAC of the message containing the previous block in the sequence, as enumerated by Block1 in the case of a request and Block2 in the case of a response; if the message is fragmented using a block option {{I-D.ietf-core-block}}, and

     * the Transaction Identifier (Tid) of the associated CoAP request, if the message is a CoAP response (see {{sec-context-section}}).